CityScope/CS_Brix/README.md

 What is an indicator?
 An indicator is the result of running a module for CityScope.
 Indicators work by listening for updated from the CityScope table they are linked to, calculating some values by using a model, some function of the data, or a simulation, and then post the result of the calculations to CityIO to be displayed in the table.

 What are the types of indicators you can build?
 Indicators can be anything that could be displayed on a CityScope table, including the supporting screens associated to it.
-For the purpose of this library, we distinguish three types of indicator: simple, heatmap, simulation.
+For the purpose of this library, we distinguish three types of indicator: numeric, heatmap, simulation.

-* Simple: Simple indicators are just a number or set of numbers.
+* Numeric: Numeric indicators are just a number or set of numbers.
 They are usually displayed in a chart (bar chart, radar chart, etc) next to the table.
-The most common simple indicator are the numbers that go in the radar plot, which display information about density, diversity, and proximity.
+The most common numeric indicator are the numbers that go in the radar plot, which display information about density, diversity, and proximity.
 * Heatmap: These indicators are geodata.
 They are made up of geometries (points, lines, or polygons) and properties associated to them.
 These indicators are displayed as layers directly on the CityScope table.
 * Simulation: These type of indicators are also displayed on the table but they are the result of an agent based simulation and are therefore displayed as a dynamic layer.
 They change over time like a short movie.
 These are not yet supported by this library.